iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 .. _ifci_integration:

 ######################################################################################
-Module Integration with PX4 and Ardupilot Using IQUART Flight Controller Interface
+Module Control with PX4 and Ardupilot Using the IQUART Flight Controller Interface
 ######################################################################################

 The following tutorial will walk you through module and flight controller configuration in order to control your module using the :ref:`IQUART Flight Controller Interface <controlling_ifci>`.